 Delays, caused by circumstances beyond the competitors' control, which occur within sight of a control, shall be deemed witnessed by the control crew.
 The event's GIs must define how contestants will know that Passage Control crews have witnessed their delay at a Passage Control.
 To avoid unsafe conditions at or near the timing line, such TAs may be taken for the exact amount of the delay and the rally team shall cross the timing line without "creeping".
-The TA request shall be submitted per B above.
+The TA request shall be submitted per Article 21-B.

-ARTICLE 22 ROUTE FOLLOWING PRIORITIES AND PRINCIPAL ROAD RULE (NTR Only)
+ARTICLE 22 ROUTE FOLLOWING (NTR Only)